Coronavirus (Covid-19) Update

 - stay at home if you feel unwell.

-Over the past few months, borders have opened and closed with very little notice, and interstate visitors who arrived without restrictions have suddenly had to go into isolation.
+Over the past year, borders have opened and closed with very little notice, and interstate visitors who arrived without restrictions have suddenly had to go into isolation.

-The current travel advice from the West Australian Government is:
+The current travel advice from the West Australian Government is below.

 - All other international arrivals must quarantine in a hotel for 14 days at their own expense.
 They will be subject to a mandatory COVID-19 test within 48 hours of arrival and on day 12 of quarantine.